Mr. Manuchehr Khosrodad - Iran Human Rights Memorial

 Defense

 There is no information available on Major General Khosrodad’s defense.
-According to the electronic form, he was so sure of his innocence that he voluntarily surrendered himself to the authorities.
+According to the information sent to the Boroumand foundation, the Major General was so sure of his innocence that he voluntarily surrendered himself to the authorities.

 Judgment